+Community Effects

-Community Effects Question Information and Justification Will the project displace existing residents or workers from their homes and communities?
+Question Information and Justification

+Will the project displace existing residents or workers from their homes and communities?
 If so, what is the expected duration?
+No.

 Will the project require service disruptions to homes and communities?
 If so, what is the expected communication and outreach plan to the residents and the duration of the outages?
-Are there populations with Limited English Proficiency located in the project area?
+Yes.
+The city of Fulton will provide advanced notification of service disruptions and construction schedule to all affected parties including residents and businesses adjacent to the project area.
+The city will coordinate service disruptions and construction schedule with local community leaders and groups, and maintain service at temporary facilities, if appropriate.
+The city will promote public engagement to reduce project delivery delays and public controversy, and develop outreach plans to involve and engage all populations.
+Are there populations with limited english proficiency located in the project area?
 If so, what measures will be taken to provide communications in other languages?
 No. Is there any other information relevant to the project area or the proposed work as it pertains to Community Effects?
+No.